algernon/keyboardio-worklog/worklog.md

 # 2017-12-08

+* Noticed yesterday that the boot protocol changes ([KeyboardioHID#20][keyboardiohid/20]) are expensive, very expensive, even with the fallback turned off.
+As in, half a kilobyte of extra program space.
+This is simply unacceptable.
+Gave it a try, turned things into templated stuff.
+The result is that we are down to 124 bytes extra, but the code is so ugly that I don't even want to show it to anybody.
+Luckily, I have another idea, which involves references and weak objects, and a common API.
+See the PR for more details.

 ## Plugin categories

 Jesse laid out his idea [on the forums][forum:plugin-categories], and the big task of this day is to figure out a way to support that setup, preferably in a backwards compatible manner.
 I want to come up with a list of plugins we can consider core, another set we consider official & supported (with various levels of stability), and have an extensible list of third party plugins.